amandaghassaei/MeshWriter/README.md

 # MeshWriter

-Sometimes you need a quick way to code up an STL.
-This is a [Three.js](https://threejs.org/) + [CodeMirror](https://codemirror.net/) tool to do live WebGL coding with STL export.
+Sometimes you need a quick way to code up an mesh.
+This is a [Three.js](https://threejs.org/) + [CodeMirror](https://codemirror.net/) tool to do live WebGL coding with STL and OBJ export.

 Drag to rotate, scroll to zoom, right click and drag to pan.
 Click "Save STL" to save a binary STL.
 Click "Save OBJ" to save an OBJ.
 Ctrl/⌘+S to save a .js file with your code.
 Drag to resize editor.